 But the amount of data makes it impossible for a human to review and use it as is.
 To make use of all this data, you have to take an extra step: data filtering.

 Data filtering is the process of selecting a small portion of a large data set based on desired criteria.
 For example, let’s say you have a list of customers with demographic data, such as age, gender, and location.
 If you want to focus on male customers over age 30, you’d use data filtering to view only the customers who fit those criteria.

 In this guide, we walk through the ins and outs of data filtering and make what most consider a complex topic much simpler.
 Check out the chapter synopsis below for a sneak peek, then keep scrolling for great insights to inform your data filtering efforts.

-- Chapter 2: Why filter data?
+- Why filter data?
 Learn why data filtering is necessary, and see how it can help you draw meaningful conclusions in business.

-- Chapter 3: Maximizing data quality during collection.
+- Maximizing data quality during collection.
 Before you can use data filtering effectively, you must ensure the underlying data is relevant and accurate.
 This chapter explains how you can maximize data quality.

-- Chapter 4: Data filtering use cases.
+- Data filtering use cases.
 What can you do with filtered data?
 This chapter explores five different use cases that exemplify just how valuable data filtering can be in various business contexts.

-- Chapter 5: Filtering online form data.
+- Filtering online form data.
 Data collection and data filtering go hand in hand.
 Check out a solution that combines these processes to make your data management experience seamless.